inventory69/voidtales-gallery/README.md

 - 🚀 **Blazing-fast static generation** with Astro for instant loading
 - 🖼️ **Markdown-driven photo management** – Add metadata like dates for automatic sorting
-- 📅 **Smart sorting** – Photos sorted by date (newest first, precise to the second)
+- 📅 **Smart sorting** – Photos sorted by `date` (newest first, precise to the millisecond)
-- 🎯 **Modern hero section** – Eye-catching intro between header and gallery
+- 🎯 **Modern hero section** – Eye-catching intro between header and gallery with responsive sizing and min-height protection
 - 🛠️ **Minimal stack** – Astro for static sites, Preact only for client interactions (no React/Vue bloat)
-- ♿ **Accessible lightbox** with responsive CSS Grid and smooth hover effects
+- ♿ **Accessible lightbox** – Powered by @fancyapps/ui (Fancybox v6) for smooth image viewing, lazy loading, and screen reader support
-- 🌗 **Instant dark mode** – Flicker-free theme switching with local storage
+- 🌗 **Instant dark mode** – Flicker-free theme switching with local storage and CSS variables
-- 📱 **Fully responsive** – Optimized for desktop, tablet, and mobile
+- 📱 **Fully responsive** – Optimized for desktop, tablet, and mobile with CSS Grid and media queries
-- ⚡ **Performance-first** – Lazy loading, efficient CSS, and no unnecessary JS
+- ⚡ **Performance-first** – Lazy loading images, efficient CSS, WebP thumbnails via Sharp, and no unnecessary JS
-- 🎨 **Refined UI** – Transparent sticky header, centered logo, mobile menu, and dynamic positioning
+- 🎨 **Refined UI** – Transparent sticky header with blur, centered logo, mobile menu, and dynamic positioning
+- 🖼️ **Automatic thumbnail generation** – Node script using Sharp for optimized WebP images

 ---